automician/selenejs/README.md

 - jQuery-style selectors
 - improved PageObjects support (with probably some alternative syntax to "then.then.then")

-SelenideJS was inspired by [Selenide](http://selenide.org/) from Java world.

-NOTE: This is still a draft version and API is nut fully finalized and implemented.
-The package is not available in npm, etc.
+NOTE: This was just a draft version and API was not fully finalized and implemented.
+The package was not available in npm, etc.

 ## Example